 Considering the need for AT requires the team to discuss the student’s educational goals and whether the student can complete required learning tasks and other activities using standard classroom tools or if AT is required.
 The team may be aware of technology solutions for consideration, or a referral for an AT consultation may be appropriate.
 The SETT Framework is available to teams as a guide to the AT consideration processes.

-For students eligible for Special Education services, the Individualized Education Program (IEP) team is responsible for determining a student’s educational supports and services, including whether the student needs AIM or AT.
+For students eligible for Special Education services, the Individualized Education Program (IEP) team is responsible for determining a student’s educational supports and services, including whether the student needs AEM or AT.
 Both are included as considerations in Section 3 of Maine’s IEP Form.
-See Maine Department of Education IEP Form and AIM.
+See Maine Department of Education IEP Form and AEM.